MicahElliott/mrswlf/README.md

 Several Colemak spinoffs are great.
 But none went very far to eliminate lateral stretching.
 In the end, I realized that `m` was the only huge culprit.
 But `v` and `b` were also great to move.
-I got comfortable enough with Canary, and felt some great improvements, but it was still too stretchy.
+I got comfortable enough with Canary, and felt some great improvements, but it was still too stretchy (and has the `one` showstopper).

 Nerts and its ilk are pretty neat.
-I got far enough with Graphite to be able to type (abysmally) and feel some clean movement, but it was way too hard to retrain my brain to do anything in Emacs, and it felt like it would have been months before I could be productive.
+I got far enough with Graphite (tweaked to `nrst`/`heia`) to be able to type (slooowly) and feel some clean/natural movement, but it was way too hard to retrain my brain to do anything in Emacs, and it felt like it would have been months before I could be productive.
+There was also the major issue of winding up with a `pnb` column on left-pinky (or anywhere) — that was way too much for Emacs pinky to handle.
+Really, `p`(rev) and `n`(ext) (and `b`(ack)) need to be on all different fingers.

 The Layout Playground is an amazing tool for experimenting.
 There are plenty of standard layouts there to play with/start from.
-I was surprised how easy it to severely tweak a layout and keep it usable with good stats.
+I was amazed by how easy it is to severely tweak a layout and keep it usable with good stats.

+Left and right hand design can be done somewhat independently.

 [1]: https://cyanophage.github.io/
 [2]: https://www.worldwidewords.org/qa/qa-ini1.htm